Q: How often do you update the website?

 these anthropomorphic animals.
 I'm a fox, my mom is a hummingbird, my dad is a

-poodle.
+bear, my two older sisters are a lioness and a poodle, respectively.
 These are the one and only official persona for each of us.
 Anthropomorphic animals are animal characters with human-like

 characteristics, such as standing on two legs instead of four, and the ability